 Alexander Benard is an adjunct fellow at Hudson Institute.
-He is also a Senior Managing Director at Cerberus, a global leader in alternative investing with over $50 billion in assets, where he is the co-head of the firm's frontier markets group.
+He is also a senior managing director at Cerberus, a global leader in alternative investing with over $50 billion in assets, where he is the co-head of the firm's frontier markets group.
 He has led transactions across Southeast Asia, Central Asia, South Asia, the Pacific Islands, and East Africa.
 He began his career as an attorney at Cleary Gottlieb, where he specialized in cross-border mergers, acquisitions, and private equity transactions.

-Mr. Benard holds a Bachelor’s degree from Claremont McKenna College and a Juris Doctorate from Stanford Law School.
+Mr. Benard holds a bachelor's degree from Claremont McKenna College and a juris doctorate from Stanford Law School.
 He was recently a visiting fellow at the Hoover Institution.
-He is a member of the U.S. EXIM Chairman's Council on China Competition.
+He is a member of the US EXIM Chairman's Council on China Competition.